jonthysell/Mzinga/README.md

 ### Mzinga.Viewer ###

 Mzinga.Viewer provides a GUI with which to interface with Mzinga.Engine.
-Currently it provides a graphically rendered gameboard and allows users to to play games with Mzinga.Engine.
+Currently it provides a graphically rendered gameboard and allows users to play games with Mzinga.Engine.

-Future investment includes exposing game options and improving the usability for players.
+Future investment includes continuing to expose Mzinga.Engine functionality and improving the usability for players.

 Mzinga Copyright © 2015, 2016 Jon Thysell.